vhugocf/vhugocf/README.md

 <!--
 **vhugocf/vhugocf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <p align="center"><img src="https://github-readme-stats.vercel.app/api/top-langs?username=vhugocf&show_icons=true&theme=transparent&locale=en&layout=compact&langs_count=8"alt="vhugocf" /></p>
+<h3 align="center">As an engineer, I believe in the power of simplicity in software development.
+It takes hard work and a solid education to achieve, but I’m dedicated to advocating for it, even when complexity tends to overshadow it.</h3>
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=vhugocf&show_icons=true&count_private=true&theme=transparent)
 -->